The Irish Bomfords 1617 to the Present

 ‘Jack’ must be John Bomford, Stephen’s younger brother, who was then 18 and at Trinity.
 He was six years younger than John Pratt.

-‘Old Stephen’ was Stephen the elder of Gallow who was then aged 83 and obviously going strong though his eyesight had gone.
+‘Old Stephen’ was Stephen the elder of Gallow who was then in his late 50s (1.6.1) and obviously going strong though his eyesight had gone.

-Note: the last four in the diagram above (ie Robert, Elizabeth, Margaret and Frances Sibthorpe) are brother and sisters, not father and daughters.
-Robert also had children, including another Margaret Sibthorpe who married Thomas O'Reilly of Baltrasna [email from Kevin Penders to Richard Bomford, 16 June 2007].
+The last four in the diagram above (ie Robert, Elizabeth, Margaret and Frances Sibthorpe) are brother and sisters, not father and daughters.
+Robert also had children, including another Margaret Sibthorpe who married Thomas O'Reilly of Baltrasna [email from Kevin Penders 16 Jun 2007].

 8.3 Anne Bomford Marries Owen Daly c1745